planetary-social/patchwork/README.md

-# Patchwork
+# Planetary Desktop

 > A decentralized messaging and sharing app built on top of Secure Scuttlebutt (SSB).
+This is a open source planetary fork of [patchwork](https://github.com/ssbc/patchwork).

 - Connect with friends without depending on any central servers.
 - Don't worry about spam, you only get messages from people you follow.